kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 ## Discussion

-Based on the findings from the 1998 NHTSA Inertial Parameters Database, vehicles centre around a constant dynamic index and static stability factor.
+Based on the findings from the 1998 NHTSA Light Vehicle Inertial Parameters Database, vehicles tend to have similar dynamic indices and static stability factors.
 The average values can be used to estimate the vehicle's centre of gravity height and inertial properties with data that is easily obtainable.
 For cars, the average values are:

 * **Static stability factor**: 1.341
 * **Roll dynamic index**: 0.409